rcrichton/notes/Personal/AI Lap Analysis/Social/Second Reddit post (demo).md

    * A sharing system (share via link, or make sessions public for future discovery – discovery not yet built).
    * An "AI Chat" feature: A tool to help you ask in-depth questions about your data, assisting your own analysis.

-**Please check out this live demo session using data from one of my previously recorded sessions:** [https://www.perfect-apex.com/session/cfbf2566-bd1e-41cc-87e2-b59ab20c83b0](https://www.perfect-apex.com/session/cfbf2566-bd1e-41cc-87e2-b59ab20c83b0)
+**Please check out this live demo session:** [https://www.perfect-apex.com/session/cfbf2566-bd1e-41cc-87e2-b59ab20c83b0](https://www.perfect-apex.com/session/cfbf2566-bd1e-41cc-87e2-b59ab20c83b0)

+This data come from a session I recorded via TrackAddict on a previous track day.
 I'd love to hear:

 * What do you like?
 * What's confusing or could be improved?
-* What features would make this genuinely useful for *you*?
+* What features would make this genuinely useful for you?

 **Future Ideas (Help Me Prioritize!):**